Celesth/FramePacing/README.md

 # FramePacing (In Development)
-> A Shell Script To Improve Android Gaming Performance.
+> A Shell Script Used To Improve Android Gaming Performance.
 Using Game Interventions/Game API

 ## How To Use?